-Beyond impacts on readiness, encroachment unnecessarily costs the DoD funding that can be used for other purposes.
+Beyond impacts on readiness, encroachment unnecessarily costs the Department of Defense (DoD) funding that can be used for other purposes.
 Numerous installations were recipients of DoD funds to mitigate incompatible development.
-All branches of the military have spent hundreds of millions to purchase restrictive easements to prevent residential development from encroaching on installations and bases.
+All branches of the military have spent hundreds of millions of dollars to purchase restrictive easements to prevent residential development from encroaching on installations and bases.